 In 1980, the band recorded a live album at the Tavern which became a local bestseller and is now internationally recognized as a landmark of the modern big band era.

-Bovi’s is the only club in in the country – maybe the world – where a big band has performed every week for over thirty-two years.
+Bovi’s is the only club in in the country – maybe the world – where a big band has performed every week for more than forty years.
 (A few years ago, someone contacted the Guinness Book Of Records to ask if this record was in their book yet.
 Their answer was that there was no category for it!
 Perhaps there should be…)

 In 1999, for a variety of reasons, Duke decided to start winding down toward retirement.
 Thirty years of running a big band had finally taken its toll!
 Without skipping a beat, John Bovi found a new group to take over the slot, another 16 piece big band whose leader was John Allmark, the great, young English trumpeter.
 The band is still there every Monday as of this writing.
 It is a more modern and progressive unit than it was in Duke’s day, but the legend and legacy of Bovi’s Tavern and the Big Bands lives on.
 Jazz followers love this band and Bovi’s is still the only nightclub around to feature a big band every week.
 The beat goes on and now you know the inside story.